GIAC Exploit Researcher and Advanced Penetration Tester (GXPN)

 TargetSecurity personnel whose job duties involve assessing target networks, systems and applications to find vulnerabilities.
 The GXPN certifies that candidates have the knowledge, skills, and ability to conduct advanced penetration tests, how to model the abilities of an advanced attacker to find significant security flaws in systems, and demonstrate the business risk associated with these flaws.

-Preparing for the GXPN Exam: Candidates may choose to prepare for the GXPN exam by taking the SANS Training Course: SEC660: Advanced Penetration Testing, Exploits, and Ethical Hacking
+Preparing for the GXPN Exam: Candidates may choose to prepare for the GXPN exam by taking the SANS Training Course: SEC660: Advanced Penetration Testing, Exploit Writing, and Ethical Hacking

 *No Specific training is required for any GIAC certification.
 If candidates need help in mastering the objectives for this certification, there are many sources of information available.
 Practical experience is one option; there are also numerous books on the market covering Computer Information Security.
 Another option is SANS training, or any relevant courses from other training providers.*